yiisoft/yii2/README.md

 INSTALLATION
 ------------

-Yii2 requires PHP 5.4.
-With Composer installed, you can install Yii by running the following commands under a Web-accessible folder:
+Yii2 requires `PHP 5.4`.
+With [Composer](https://getcomposer.org/) installed, you can install Yii by running the following commands under a Web-accessible folder:

 ```
 composer global require "fxp/composer-asset-plugin:^1.2.0"